Aiways U6: Overview

-Design

-Styling

-The production version of Aiways U6 keeps the domed glass panoramic roof of the U6ion concept car.
+The production version of Aiways U6 keeps the domed glass panoramic roof of the U6 ion concept car.
 It is styled to be sportier in appearance than the other Aiways model, the U5.
 It is the second Aiways vehicle to be built on the company's More Adaptable Structure (MAS) platform and will offer features such as remote parking assist which allows the driver to use their smartphone to park the U6 from up to 10 meters away.